OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

 ===============================

 This document describes possible deployment process which could be used for the application.

-Workflow can be seen in image below, schema steps are described in following sections.
+The workflow can be seen in image below, schema steps are described in the following sections.

 .. uml::